 So, What Kind of League Are You, Then?

-As far as our demographics, we're all 21+ but there's no upper age limit, and we have several skaters in their 50s.
+As far as our demographics, we're all 18+ but there's no upper age limit, and we have had several skaters in their 50s.
 Quite a few members have children.
 Professionally, we range from usability consultants and web developers to hairdressers and fashion designers to students and medical professionals.
-In other words, we're a cross-section of the modern, successful, strong female population.
+In other words, we're a cross-section of modern, successful, strong people.

 We're a Charitable Bunch